Understanding Our Judicial Metrics

 Reasons for reassignment can vary but often involve concerns about the judge’s impartiality, bias, or conduct during the proceedings.
 Examples might include a judge making inappropriate comments, showing clear bias against a party, or failing to follow proper procedures in a way that compromises fairness.
 Even a single instance of reversal and reassignment is noteworthy and warrants close examination.
 Multiple instances may suggest more systemic issues with a judge’s conduct or decision-making process.

-Dataset details: 2007 to the last full calendar year.
+Dataset details: 2007 through the last full calendar year.

 Further reading: Reverse & Reassign, a report by Scrutinize.